 - GMR Aerocity Website & WhatsApp

 To deploy a chatbot on WhatsApp Messenger, all you need is:

 1. Verified business on Facebook

 3. Official WhatsApp Business API (which Engati helps you get)

 Session messages are messages sent within 24 hours of a user-initiated conversation.
 If you wish to initiate a conversation with customers after that window of time has expired, you would need to send them a predefined template message.
-To limit spam, WhatsApp used to control the approval of the templates and it even charges for these messages.
+To limit spam, WhatsApp controls the approval of the templates.

-WhatsApp has recently permitted the use of promotional templates, thus making it possible for you to announce your sales and discount campaigns to your customers over WhatsApp, allowing you to drive more conversions, earn more revenue, and gain more value from your WhatsApp AI chatbot.
+The message templates make it possible for you to announce your promotional campaigns to your customers over WhatsApp, allowing you to drive more conversions, earn more revenue, and gain more value from your WhatsApp chatbot.